 According to the experts, 90% of all eye injuries (in the entire world) are preventable simply by wearing protective safety glasses.

 When Do You Need Them?

 More often than you think.
-From your job to your at-home activities to your favorite pastimes, there’s really never a reason to not be protecting your eyes.
-Stoggles makes it easy by providing you with protection that’s also conveniently stylish, so you’ll actually wear them.
+From your job to your at-home activities to your favorite pastimes, there’s really never a reason not to be protecting your eyes.
+Stoggles make it easy by providing you with protection that’s also conveniently stylish, so you’ll actually wear them.

 Let’s cover what’s available to protect your eyes and how you can get the most protection from your safety glasses no matter what you’ve got on the docket for your day.

-In addition to being more streamlined and sleek, safety glasses today offer even more protective features than Tim’s Home Improvement goggles did.
+In addition to being more streamlined and sleek, safety glasses today offer even more protective features than Tim’s Home Improvement specs did.

 1. Blue Light Blockers